Dheeraj-Murthy/ccl_project/README.md

 #### Deployment
 - Deploy the application on a web server capable of running Java Servlets and MySQL.
+- You might also need a twillo account and its keys for the otp and sms api to work properly
+- you will also need mysql backend support for the project to store and manage the data

 #### Contributing
 - Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.